 Over the last couple of years the popularity of podcasts has grown in a big way.
 Podcasts have become an important part of our learning, hearing new perspectives and staying up to date on the latest news all while we’re driving to work.
 As the world seemingly gets busier and busier, podcasts have become a great way of staying up to date and expanding our minds by listening to a huge variety of people talk about a huge variety of topics.
 Out of this has emerged an incredible array of podcasts lead by Indigenous hosts that talk about a diverse range of topics significant to First Nations people.
-Today, we are sharing eight podcasts that include Indigenous voices, language and discuss many of the issues faced by Indigenous Australians and our nation as a whole.
+Today, we are sharing seven podcasts that include Indigenous voices, language and discuss many of the issues faced by Indigenous Australians and our nation as a whole.

 Take It Black Podcast.
 Courtesy of NITV, 2021.

 'Take It Blak' is NITV's leading podcast that explores the stories behind the news, hosted by Goori journalist Jack Latimore and Wiradjuri STEM journalist Rae Johnston.
 This incredibly informative and insightful podcast discusses important Indigenous events, news and profiles of First Nations people that are doing amazing things within their communities.
 They also air regular STEM episodes which focus upon the latest happenings within science, technology, engineering and maths, looking at the intersection of traditional knowledge and modern science (NITV, 2021).

 Pretty For An Aboriginal Podcast.
 Courtesy of Buzz Feed, 2021.